Corey Seager Player Props: Rangers vs. White Sox

 Corey Seager At The Plate

-- Seager enters this game on a four-game hitting streak.
-During his last games, he's hitting .364 with one homer.
+- Seager enters this game on a five-game hitting streak.
+In his last games, he's hitting .500 with one homer.

-- In 51.2% of his games this season, Seager has had at least one RBI.
-He's picked up more than one in 24.4% and driven in three or more of his team's runs in six contests.
+- In 52.4% of his games this year, Seager has driven in at least one run.
+In 11 of those games (26.2%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in seven contests.

-- He has scored in 46.3% of his games this year, with two or more runs scored in 19.5%.
+- He has scored a run in 19 games this season, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.